Clearing the skies: scaling Europe’s drone and counter-drone innovation

 Valeriya Ionan

-Advisor to the Minister of Defense of Ukraine and the Ministry of Digital Transformation of Ukraine, former deputy minister at the Ukrainian Ministry of Digital Transformation, 2024 European Young Leader (EYL40)
+Adviser to the Minister of Defence of Ukraine and the Ministry of Digital Transformation of Ukraine, former deputy minister at the Ukrainian Ministry of Digital Transformation, 2024 European Young Leader (EYL40)

 Show more information on Valeriya Ionan